 Trans Mountain Pipeline Expansion

 By backing the Trans Mountain Pipeline Expansion (TMX), the Canadian government brought a dying fossil fuel project back to life.[1]
 The TMX project had become so unpopular among Canadians that Texas-based fossil fuel company Kinder Morgan abandoned it.[2]15499 The Canadian government could have dropped the project too.
 Instead, it decided to step in.[3]
-The government-owned Canada Development Investment Corporation (CDEV) bought the project in 2018 for CAD 4.4 billion.[4]15501 With taxpayers’ money, it prevented TMX from dying on the shelves.[5]
+The government-owned Canada Development Investment Corporation (CDEV) bought the project in 2018 for CAD 4.4 billion.[4]15501 Using taxpayers’ money, it prevented TMX from dying on the shelves.[5]19416

 Since it began operations in 1953, the original Trans Mountain pipeline has polluted the land and water of Indigenous communities.[6]
-Today, almost 70 years later, the Canadian government is building a twin pipeline along the same route to pump even more oil through the country.[7]
-This second pipe would almost triple the capacity of the Trans Mountain pipeline system to 890,000 barrels of oil per day.[8]
+Today, almost 70 years later, the Canadian government has built a twin pipeline along the same route to pump even more oil through the country.[7]
+This second pipe almost triples the capacity of the Trans Mountain pipeline system to 890,000 barrels of oil per day.[8]
 The pipeline transports tar sands oil from Alberta in central Canada to the Westbridge Marine Terminal on the Pacific Coast.
 The Canadian government, through CDEV, also wants to build 12 new pump stations and expand the Westridge Marine Terminal's export capacity.[9]
 When the expansion is finalized, up to six times more tankers will dock at the terminal every year to ship Canadian tar sands oil around the world.15497[10]

 Dirty Since 1953